Sonos Ace Headphones Review

 • Mic's noise handling leaves something to be desired.

-The Sonos Ace are mediocre for wireless gaming.
+The Sonos Ace are sub-par for wireless gaming.
 Since they only support Bluetooth, you'll need to use it to connect to your PC.
 If you're already a Sonos user, have a compatible Sonos soundbar, and use an iOS device, you can use the companion app's TV Audio Swap feature to receive audio from your soundbar.
 In other words, you can daisy chain your console to your soundbar and then receive audio from your soundbar that way.
-That said, audio delay results in lip sync mismatch, which can be especially frustrating in competitive gaming.
+That said, audio delay can result in lip sync mismatch, which can be especially frustrating in competitive gaming.
 Some users have also had issues connecting to the app and soundbar.

-The Sonos Ace are satisfactory for wired gaming.
+The Sonos Ace are okay for wired gaming.
 Their analog cable only allows you to receive audio, and their USB cable, while offering full audio and mic compatibility on PCs, is pretty short.
 Even if you don't need a mic or have a standalone mic, then you'll want to keep in mind that these headphones have to be powered on, even when used wired.
 Their battery life is long enough to last through long gaming marathons, though.
 They're also very comfortable, and their sound has enough warmth to emphasize sound effects like footsteps.

 Pros